htwang021/academic_web/content/authors/admin/_index.md

 ## About Me

-My name is Hongtao Wang, and I am currently a Master’s student in Computer Science at the University of Pittsburgh, where I also work as a research assistant at the Health Information Management Department.
+My name is Hongtao Wang, and I am currently a Master’s student in Computer Science at the University of Pittsburgh, where I also work as a student developer at [HARI Lab](https://www.hari.pitt.edu/).
 My academic and professional journey is driven by a passion for advancing digital health through cutting-edge technologies and ethical artificial intelligence (AI).